tfjmp/website/content/post/working-with-me/index.md

 New students joining the group will be expected to work as a teaching assistant during their first year unless agreed otherwise.
 We will most likely discuss RAship opportunities towards the end of your first year.
-Those opportunities are dependent on funding availability, and your research progress.
+Those opportunities are dependent on funding availability, and your academic and research progress.

 Research Assistantships are generally funded through specific grants.
 The funder allocates money for us to work on a specific research topic.